QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/ci/gitlab.md

 #### Tags

-If you add a tag to a task, then only runners having this tag can run it.
+If you add a tag to a job, then only runners having this tag can run it.

 ```yaml!
 job: